dincaslan/SelfRefreshing-Training/MachineLearningAtoZ/PracticeCodes/DataPreprocessing.md

 dataset.head()

 # Features will be created in the matrix format and variable in the vector format.
+# iloc allows to subset the relevant columns and matrix
+# [:,:-1] all rows and all columns except the last column
+# [:, -1] al rows of the last column only
 X = dataset.iloc[: , :-1].values #features matrix
 y = dataset.iloc[: , -1].values #dependent variable vector